-Best Kodi Alternative
+Best Kodi Alternatives

 Kodi is the most popular platform for people to stream and watch content for free online.
 Since it started in 2002, Kodi has been downloaded over 50 million times.
 Just because its popular, doesn’t mean Kodi is perfect.
+In this article, we will feature the best Kodi alternatives.

 Luckily, we’ve come a long way since 2002, and now there are a few great alternatives to Kodi, if you are looking for the best Kodi alternative.